Kate Middleton Pens Unexpected Letter Detailing Her Greatest Joy Of Motherhood

-Just over a month after Kate Middleton, The Duchess of Cambridge, gave birth to her third child with Prince William, she opened up about motherhood in a rare display for a Royal.
+Just over a month after Kate Middleton, the Duchess of Cambridge, gave birth to her third child with Prince William, she opened up about motherhood in a rare display for a royal.

 Glamour reported, as a patron, the Duchess wrote a letter for the East Anglia’s Children’s Hospice in honor of Children’s Hospice Week.
 In the touching letter, Middleton also took a few lines to share the simple aspects of motherhood she most enjoys.